Watch the Dogs Run Rampant

-Greyhound racing and betting sites goes hand in hand, and players would be hard pressed to find a race that doesn’t offer betting opportunities.
+Greyhound racing and mobile betting sites goes hand in hand, and players would be hard pressed to find a race that doesn’t offer betting opportunities.
 There are three main types of wagers known as place, show, and win.
 With a place bet, players must select the greyhound which will come in 1st or 2nd place, show bets sees players wagering on which greyhound will come in 1st, 2nd or 3rd place, while the win bet is the simplest – which greyhound will cross the line first?

 There are also wagers which can be placed on more than one greyhound at a time, and this is popular with more confident players.
 Players can place an exacta wager which is on two greyhounds to cross the finish line in 1st and 2nd place in an exact order.
 The trifecta and superfecta wagers become trickier when 3 and 4 greyhounds must be selected to cross the finish line in an exact order.

 Different greyhounds hold different betting odds, so be sure to study the race booklet carefully before deciding on which hound to bet on.